maxwolf621/SpringNote/Authentication.md

 2. `HttpSecurity`
     > As illustration, it contains different Security Configurers to from a Security Configuere Set
 3. `AuthenticationManagerBuilder`
-    > Via InMemory、Jdbc or Ldap configurer，to build a Authentication
+    > Spring Security provides some configuration helpers to quickly get common authentication manager features set up in your application.
+    >> The most commonly used helper is the AuthenticationManagerBuilder, which is great for setting up in-memory, JDBC, or LDAP user details or for adding a custom UserDetailsService

-### WebSecurityConfigurerAdapter
+### WebSecurityConfigurerAdapter (To activate Spring Security)

 [More details](/Pi3Ra4aQQ_2h4P8IjVfpJA)

-> `WebSecurityConfigurerAdapter` provides a set of methods to enable specific web security configuration via different Security Builders(e.g HttpSecurity ...) .
+- WebSecurityConfigurerAdapter` provides a set of methods to enable specific web security configuration via different Security Builders(e.g HttpSecurity ...)

 For example
 ```java=